inovizz/scraping/README.md

 Sites Crawled:

-1) wikimapia for Winne The Pooh Characters
+1) Wikia for Winne The Pooh Characters

-2) Wikimapia for Star Wars Characters
+2) Wikia for Star Wars Characters